cwchilvers/UCI-TCBC-06/README.md

 ## Description
 The following is a weather dashboard which allows the user to search for a city and view the current weather and 5-day forecast.
 The user can also view their search history and click on a city to view the weather for that city again.
 The weather dashboard uses the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
 The app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.
 The app also uses `localStorage` to store any persistent data.

-## Installation
-To install this project, clone the repository locally and open the `index.html` file in your browser.

 ## Usage
 To use this project, either access the web app [here](https://cwchilvers.github.io/UCI-CBC-06-WeatherDashboard/) or clone the repository locally and open the `index.html` file in your browser.
 Enter a city name in the search bar and click the search button.
 The current weather and 5-day forecast for the city will be displayed.
 The city will also be added to the search history.
 Click on a city in the search history to view the weather for that city again.
 Click the clear button to clear the search history.